macskay/hetzner-letsencrypt-wildcard-auto-renew/README.md

 ## Configuration

-The scripts need to know your login data and the installation path of certbot-auto to function correctly.
-The Installation Path to certbot-auto has to be set in the `certbot.py` file.
-Just edit the `CERTBOT_AUTO` global variable.
+The script is using Hetzner DNS API, so only thing you should provide is token (edit hetzner.py and set global variable `TOKEN`).
+You can generate new token at https://dns.hetzner.com/settings/api-token

-The credentials for the Hetzner Robot can be set in the function auth within the `hetzner.py` file.
-Simply replace `YOUR-HETZNER-USER` and `YOUR-HETZNER-PASS` with your details.
+Beside token please check installation path of certbot/certbot-auto at your system to function correctly.
+The Installation Path to certbot has to be set in the `certbot.py` file.
+Just edit the `CERTBOT_PATH` global variable.

 ## Usage

 The Usage is quite simple.
 Just call the renew.py script with the TLD for which the Zone-File needs to be updated, i.e. the TLD the certificate is due for renewal.
 In my setup for example I have the following cronjob active

 ```
-@monthly /root/.virtualenvs/hetzner/bin/python /opt/hetzner/renew.py macskay.com
+@monthly /root/.virtualenvs/hetzner/bin/python /opt/hetzner/renew.py example.com
 ```

 You can run the script monthly.
 If the certbot-auto returns a `Certificate is not yet due for renewal` the script will stop immediately, otherwise the renewal process is started.